-My name is Mark Christie and I set up Learnshifting to capture and tag education related things I discover through web browsing.
+My name is Mark Christie and I set up Learnshifting to capture and tag education related things I discover through web browsing and through working with great educators in Australia and beyond.
 As a parent with a son in

 school university, many things I see would be useful to other parents and they might like to know about it.
 Although this blog started some years ago, I let it languish as my focus shifted to other things.

 Some of the titles and names of what I do have changed over 25 years, but computer based training/learning, multimedia, eLearning are some of the words used in my job titles over that time.
 Lecturer, teacher, trainer are other names I have been called over the years, but storyteller is the one that resonates with me.

 So this site is my pensieve, my place to store memories and facts that are useful to me, but less terrifying that those harboured in Albus Dumbledore’s mind.
 I was going to refer to it as my remembrall, but I didn’t like the way it screamed at poor old Neville in Harry Potter.

 Hopefully many items in this blog are things you haven’t encountered, therefore they will be new, not something forgotten.

 I offer opinions in the pieces I write and most times they are because I been excited by the prospects of someone learning or someone who is teaching has shown me a wonderful way technology can be integrated into schools.

 Many of the things I have written about are shared with my son to gauge interest in the topic.
 My belief is that if it is something I think my son would benefit from, then it is worth sharing.
 Of course that isn’t the only yardstick I use in choosing what to write about, but I can say that due to my small circle of influence, I have never been induced to pick a particular topic on the grounds of anything other than strong personal belief that it adds something positive to that mix of things we call education.